 and excluded when combining spectra taken at multiple FP-POS

 : In an effort to keep the MCP gain in the spectral regions within the range that gives acceptable position determination, while simultaneously minimizing gain sag, the high voltage on each segment has been adjusted numerous times since launch.
 The voltages used for a particular exposure can be found in the file headers, but the effects should be transparent to the user, since any effects on the data will be handled by calcos

 .
 More details on the high voltage changes are given in the COS Data Handbook

 Change in Lifetime Position

 .
 This moves the spectra to a pristine region on the detector which defines a new lifetime position.
-COS has operated at a total of two lifetime positions, and is expected to execute operations at a third lifetime position for Cycle 23.
+COS has been operated at a total of three lifetime positions; Cycle 24 will use the third lifetime position.
 Because the optical path is slightly different for each lifetime position, the properties of the spectrograph are also slightly different.
 Thus, the resolving power, throughput, flat field, etc. may differ at different lifetime positions.
 A keyword in the header of the data files tells calcos

 which lifetime position was used, and reference files appropriate to that position are applied when processing the data.